turgu1/bt-keyboard/README.md

 - Now using `ESP-IDF V5.4` for development.
 - Now using C++20
-- Partial support of CMake Presets (compiling using VSCode CMake extensions instead of idf.py).
+- Partial support of CMake Presets (compiling using VSCode CMake extensions instead of idf.py). `idf.py` is still used for flashing and monitoring.
 - For the `setup()` method, added handler pointers when connection completed and connection lost.
 - The `BTKeyboard` class is now located in the `components` folder.
 - Added `show_bonded_devices()` and `remove_all_bonded_devices()` methods.
 Useful for debugging.